UL-FRI-LGM/cescg2023-webgpu/Part 2/Task Description.md

 * `gui`: a [dat.GUI object](https://github.com/dataarts/dat.gui/blob/master/API.md) to add and control GUI elements

 To make the transition a little easier, we've refactored the code from Part 1 into the structure of our framework.
-You can find the in the `workshop.js` file in the project's root folder.
+You can find the `workshop.js` file in the project's root folder.
 Here, we define a `Workshop` class that extends the `Sample` class:

 ```js